BRICS meeting highlights climate change, trade, terrorism

 “There is one climate and for future generations we must employ every effort at our disposal to reverse the effects of climate change,” she said.

-Nkoana-Mashabane also pointed to the need to form joint efforts to fight terrorism, sentiments reflected by Vijay Kumar Singh, an Indian External Affairs official.
+Nkoana-Mashabane also emphasized the need for joint efforts to fight terrorism, a sentiment reflected by Vijay Kumar Singh, an Indian External Affairs official.

 “It is important to enhance BRICS security in counterterrorism matters,” Singh said.

-Leaders of the five nations are due to meet for a summit in the southeastern Chinese city of Xiamen in September.
+Leaders of the five nations are to meet in the southeastern Chinese city of Xiamen in September.

+Chinese President Xi Jinping later met with the officials at the Great Hall of the People in central Beijing, saying the six hours of discussion among the nations had produced “a lot of consensus,” as well as a concluding document that was not immediately released.

+“At present the international situation has complexities and also factors of instability and it’s right for the BRICS to speak its voice, which is very good,” Xi said.